 Reflection on Practice

 The MSc Applied eLearning has been a wonderful learning experience over two years, from September 2016 up until July 2018.
-It provided me with a learning framework to acquire new skills, knowledge and perspectives.
-The course allowed me to revisit areas of education, such as learning theories that I first encountered during pre-service teacher education and later built on during a MEd degree in Trinity College Dublin.
-Later, an understanding and appreciation of instructional design models provided me with the conceptual framework required to design, develop and evaluate eLearning resources throughout the two years.
-The timetabled tutorials and workshops guided me on my research pathway which ultimately led to my research proposal at the end of Year 1, and my Applied eLearning Project, comprising eLearning resource and journal paper, at the end of Year 2.
+It provided me with a learning framework to acquire new skills, knowledge, and perspectives.
+The course allowed me to revisit areas of education, such as learning theories, that I first encountered during pre-service teacher education and later built on during a MEd degree in Trinity College Dublin.
+The Instructional Design (ID) module gave me an understanding and appreciation of ID models, as well as a conceptual framework to design, develop and evaluate eLearning resources.
+The timetabled tutorials and workshops guided me on my research pathway that ultimately led to my research proposal at the end of Year 1, and my Applied Project in Year 2.

 During the lectures for this first module of Year 1, and in researching my paper, I greatly enhanced my knowledge and understanding of learning theories.
-I researched how the various learning theories can be applied to eLearning.
+I researched how the various learning theories, such as behaviourism, can be applied to eLearning.
 Applications that utilise elements of gamification are often behaviourist in orientation (Zichermann & Cunningham, 2011).
-Behaviourism is the theory is that learning occurs as a result of appropriate behaviours being repeated and then rewarded.
-Examples of such apps that are prevalent in the education sector where I work (post-primary) are Socrative where students can race spaceships across the screen by answering questions correctly and Kahoot where students must quickly and accurately answer multiple-choice questions that appear on the teacher’s screen.
-They usually answer the questions on mobile devices.
-However, if a particular quiz is designed to encourage group or whole class discussion then it is possible that any learning that occurs can be explained in the context of social constructivism (Vygotsky, 2008).
+My Assistant Principal post of responsibility is ICT Co-ordinator, and for future discussions relating to the eLearning Plan, it was good to learn that two of the apps that are widely in my school, Socrative and Kahoot, utilise a behaviourist paradigm.
+However, if quizzes developed using these apps are designed to encourage group or whole class discussion, then it is possible that some of the learning that occurs can be explained in the context of social constructivism (Vygotsky, 2008).